 When it comes to sustainable living, switching to a zero-waste lifestyle is often a priority.
 This waste-free lifestyle entails refusing, reducing, reusing, recycling, and rotting.
 It also means swapping toxic and wasteful products for eco-friendly alternatives.
 In essence, this reduces the negative impact of materials on the environment and encourages a healthy lifestyle.
 Unfortunately, without urgent action, global waste will grow by 70% by 20501.

-From bloggers to Instagrammers, here is a list of some zero waste influencers you should be following:
+From bloggers to Instagrammers, here is a list of some zero-waste influencers you should be following:

-Here are 20 influencers sharing content on zero waste living.
-These people share tips, ideas, and solutions to guide you from bloggers and vloggers to Instagram creators.
+Here are 20 influencers sharing content on zero-waste living.
+These people share tips, ideas, and solutions to guide you, from bloggers and vloggers to Instagram creators.

-Furthermore, Bea works as a motivational speaker, advising people on zero waste living.
-Her method of reducing trash is refuse, reduce, reuse, recycle and rot (in that order).
+Furthermore, Bea works as a motivational speaker, advising people on zero-waste living.
+Her method of reducing trash is refuse, reduce, reuse, recycle, and rot (in that order).
 Through her channels, she debunks misconceptions about the movement by offering easy-to-follow tips.
 She’s one of the reasons people are increasingly showing how they can fit years of trash in glass jars.

 With Bea Johnson as her inspiration, Lauren Singer has grown to become one of the well-known names in the zero waste movement.
 She is the founder of the zero waste blog called Trash is for Tossers.
 Through her blog, Lauren shares fun, money-saving tips and tricks for a zero-waste life.
 These include tips on style, home hacks, and DIY recipes.

 Her work expands beyond writing.
 She is also the founder of the Package Free Shop (@packagefreeshop), a store based in New York.
-The business is carbon neutral and offers plastic-free shipping.
+The business is carbon-neutral and offers plastic-free shipping.

 Isaias is the founder of Queer Brown Vegan, an online space for environmental education.
 This platform serves as a hub for environmental activists and anyone looking to create positive change.
 Isaias shares diverse categories of content to educate, inspire and motivate.
-Through his social channels, he shares information on veganism, zero waste practices, and environmental justice.
+Through his social channels, he shares information on veganism, zero-waste practices, and environmental justice.

 Using colorful illustrations and graphics, Isaias presents prominent environmental questions.
 He also shares inspiration and ideas to guide the transition to eco-consciousness.
 Isaias has over 90,000 Instagram followers.

-Since 2011, she started her journey of refraining from plastic use.
+In 2011, she started her journey of refraining from plastic use.
 Shortly after, she took up a zero-waste lifestyle.
-Besides sharing helpful tips, Anne-Marie also shares recipes and menus on her blog, beneficial for both your wellbeing and that of the environment.
+Besides sharing helpful tips, Anne-Marie also shares recipes and menus on her blog, beneficial for both your well-being and that of the environment.
 She creates them to help you get all your nutrition without all the trash.